Willemsoord, Den Helder: Dry Dock II

 The idea to create a new (and therefore) second dry dock in Willemsoord came about by the bad condition of Dry Dock I, and the fact that the dry docks in Hellevoetsluis and Vlissingen were too small for the new big ships.
 In April 1856 the minister for the navy Abraham Johannes de Smit van den Broecke proposed a budget law to raise the naval budget by 200,000 guilders in order to start the realization of dry dock II.
 This bill was defeated, because the house of representatives thought that a floating dock would be cheaper, nevertheless the minister stayed on by request of the king.
 De Smit van de Broecke's successor Johannes Servaas Lotsy had more political acumen and did succeed in acquiring the necessary funding.
-Dry Dock II, also known as the new dry dock, was built from 1857-1866.
+Dry Dock II, also known as the new dry dock, was built from 1857 to 1866.
 Just like Dry Dock I it was closed by a floating door, that has since been replaced.